Skip to Content

 The typical value of homes in Berkeley Springs is $197,795, rent is $740 and the median household income sits at $60,525.
 Schools in Berkeley Springs have an average rating.
 Tourism and accommodation services are the main industries.

-See also Ambleside Beach, West Vancouver - Everything You Need to Know
+See also Burnaby Village Museum: Everything You Need to Know (Photos)

 Click here for the official tourism website of Berkeley Springs in West Virginia to discover more about the city’s offerings.